-Novelists have traditionally regarded themselves as the experts on consciousness.
-See David Lodge, Consciousness and the Novel: Connected Essays, Secker & Warburg, London, 2002.
+Novelists have traditionally regarded themselves as the experts on consciousness, with some justification.
+See for example, David Lodge's essays and his novel on consciousness: David Lodge, Consciousness and the Novel: Connected Essays, Secker & Warburg, London, 2002.
 David Lodge, Thinks, Penguin Books, 2002.